amplab/training/ampcamp/succinct.md

 </div>
 </div>

-Take a note of how long the query took to execute.
+Please take a note of the query execution time.
+This should not be surprising as Spark has to scan all the 300,000 Wikipedia articles to find the ones that actually contain "Berkeley".

-Another important query for document and key-value stores is `get(key)`.
-We can emulate this on a Spark RDD using the following snippet:
+We are still working with original uncompressed Spark RDD.
+Let us now extract the corresponding articles (the `get(key)` functionality) using using the following snippet:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">